What is a Canadian Immigration Consultant?

 Hire a Lawyer

 To find out if a representative is authorized to practice Canadian immigration law – ask them.
-They should be able to direct you to their information on the ICCRC website (consultants) or with the Law Society of any Canadian province.
+They should be able to point to their name on the CICC website (consultants) or with the Law Society of the Canadian province.
 If they can’t show you that their name is available on a public database, then walk away.
 There are plenty of authorized reps available for you to work with.

-Immigration is such an important matter for your life and future.
-Ensure that no matter which expert you choose to work with, your situation will be handled by someone who gives you the best chance of success.
+Are you hoping to visit Canada temporarily or become a permanent resident?
+No matter which expert you choose to work with, you want to ensure your case will be handled by someone who gives you the best chance of success.
 The Way Immigration has experts who can work within most areas of Canadian Immigration Law.
 However, if we feel that your situation needs attention that we are not in the best position to provide, we will refer you to a trusted colleague with expertise that matches your needs.
 Your success and well being is our primary concern.